Batteries Not Included: Reception

-In the Chicago Reader, Harry Sheenan gave Batteries Not Included three stars and wrote that it was a "corrosive portrait of middle-American selfishness and greed, exclusion and racism ... either the most ingenuous or the most subversive film of the year".
-He observed that the villain, Carlos, is revealed as a victim of capitalism, and that the final image "in one sense a triumph of happiness, is also a perfect criticism of materialism, an image of property looming over the human landscape, dominating and controlling it".
+In the Chicago Reader, Harry Sheenan gave Batteries Not Included three out of four and wrote that it was a "corrosive portrait of middle-American selfishness and greed, exclusion and racism ... either the most ingenuous or the most subversive film of the year".
+He wrote that the villain, Carlos, is revealed as a victim of capitalism, and that the final image "in one sense a triumph of happiness, is also a perfect criticism of materialism, an image of property looming over the human landscape, dominating and controlling it".